 Once you’ve created your collection you can customize it or change the settings by clicking on the collection name.
 From this menu you can show archived items or go to collection options to change the background color or select a custom background.
 Here you can also rename the collection, archive it if you no longer need it or save it as Template.

-By clicking Share collection to... you can get an overview of all members in the collection, change the visibility settings as well as permissions.
+By clicking Manage members... you can get an overview of all members in the collection, change the visibility settings as well as permissions.

 That's it, you've now added your first collection to Favro and are one step closer to better planning and collaboration.
 For further reading about setting up your boards and backlogs in your collection, check out this article about how work flows in Favro.